-Spend time alone with each child, each day.
-Yes, I know we often don’t get very much time with our children as is.
-This may seem difficult at first.
+Spend time alone with each child each day.
+Yes, I know we often don’t get very much time with our children as is and it may seem difficult at first.
 But once you start, it will see it is not only doable but completely worth it.

 I’m sure your experience has similar challenges.
-But it is for this reason they need our undivided attention.
-I found just 10 minutes can be magical.
+But it’s for this reason they need our undivided attention.
+I found that just 10 minutes can be magical.
 Fit it in at bedtime, extending bedtime by 10 minutes if necessary.

 Time for Yourself

 Make time for yourself daily or at a minimum, weekly.
-This can be just 15 minutes.
+Self-care can be just 15 minutes.

 Make a list of 50 things you enjoy doing.
 It can simple things: crafting, taking a bath, a hot shower, reading, walking the dog, sitting outside while you drink your coffee, etc. Keep this list somewhere you can see it every day.